Eugenie Sage: Local government career

+Member of Parliament

 Sage contested the Selwyn electorate at the 2011 general election for the Green Party.
 Although she did not win the electorate, she was ranked at sixth on the party's list.
+The Green Party received sufficient votes to return 14 list members and Sage entered Parliament for the first time.

+In her maiden statement delivered on 15 February 2012, Sage said she would not have run for parliament if the Environment Canterbury regional council had not been replaced with commissioners.
+She also spoke of her ambitions to create new marine protected areas around the Kermadec Islands and in the Ross Sea, and to enact stronger plant and water conservation laws.

-The Green Party received sufficient votes to return 14 list members and Sage entered Parliament for the first time; she was re-elected as a list MP three years later after unsuccessfully contesting the Port Hills electorate.
-In addition to her caucus responsibilities as her party's spokesperson on Christchurch, conservation, environment, land information, local government, resource management issues, and water, Sage served as deputy chairperson of the local government and environment committee from 2011 to 2014 and as a member of that committee from 2014 to 2017.
+Sage was re-elected as a list MP three years later after unsuccessfully contesting the Port Hills electorate.
+In addition to her caucus responsibilities as her party's spokesperson on Christchurch, conservation, the environment, land information, local government, resource management issues, and water, she served as deputy chairperson of the local government and environment committee from 2011 to 2014 and as a member of that committee from 2014 to 2017.